top of page

 The Sangha and Community of Jizo-An Zen Community was founded in 1985, and the "Community for Spirituality and Contemplation" was established in the Pinelands of Southern NJ, Shamong NJ in the year 2000.

 Our founder Seijaku Roshi envisioned a community born of love and benevolent service, people engaged in contemplative prayer, meditation (Shikantaza), silence and reflection.
 A community that offers hospitality, compassion and benevolent service, receiving all guests as friends, and sharing their gifts and talents for the good of all.
-Inspiring us to bear witness to the possibility of creating an Enlightened Society — one of nonviolence, justice, and peace, honoring the teachings of the Buddhadharma, Mystical Torah, The Rule of St. Benedict, and the Gospels, and responding to the needs of the less fortunate and everyday men and women in society.
+Inspiring us to bear witness to the possibility of creating an Enlightened Society — one of nonviolence, justice, and peace, honoring the teachings of the Buddhadharma and responding to the needs of the less fortunate and everyday men and women in society.

 As Abbot, Seijaku Roshi applied his gifts as an insightful teacher and masterful speaker, instilling a particular spirit, "The Spirit of Community, our Guiding Light" which has come to characterize our Center.